Alex Ferguson, former Manchester United coach, has brain surgery

 But it was when he returned to the game as a manager, working at East Stirlingshire, St. Mirren and then Aberdeen, that people really began to take notice.

-He led Aberdeen to three Scottish titles, four Scottish cups, one League Cup and one European Cup Winners' Cup before moving to Manchester United in November 1986 following the dismissal of former manager Ron Atkinson.
+He led Aberdeen to three Scottish titles, four Scottish cups, one League Cup and one European Cup Winners' Cup before moving to United in November 1986 following the dismissal of former manager Ron Atkinson.

-He was selected manager of the season 11 times as his Manchester United teams won 528 times in 810 matches.
+He was voted Manager of the Season 11 times as his teams won 528 times in 810 matches.